LOADING ...

 Gay Pleasure ran riot as ran o'er;

-And vowed that to leave he was quite forlorn,
+And vowed that to leave them he was forlorn,

-Six bottles a-piece had well out the night,
+Six bottles had well wore out the night,

 gallant Sir Robert, to finish the fight,